ox-it/maps-tiles/README.md

 You will notice fairly quickly that you will need to enter your username/password quite often when doing `git push` and `git pull`, that is because we are using HTTPS, various techniques exist to reduce this issue: https://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github

+## Exporting tiles from TileMill

+Use the web interface to export in `MBTiles` format.
+Default parameters are fine.

+Once the export is done ("process exited"...), go to `/usr/share/mapbox/export` and `scp` the most recent `maps-ox.mbtiles` file (which can be suffixed with a random string if there are multiple exports) to your machine.
+For example:

+    scp myusername@tilemill.mydomain:/usr/share/mapbox/export/maps-ox.mbtiles .

 ## Deploying tiles

 Deploying the tiles to a server is done by running the **Fabric** command: